 To the North is 'The Gut', this is the channel between Thatcher Rock and the shore.
 Subject to strong currents and heavy boat traffic.
 In places very dramatic with large rocks & crannies.
 Popular area for potting.
 Can get very shallow at low tide - keep close to Thatcher to avoid problems.

 To the West and South there are small broken rocks.

 To the East the site slopes away from large rocky gullies leading on to smaller reefs.

 Flat Rock (The Leadstone)

 This site feature some lovely ground and an underwater 'amphitheatre' just to the East.
 Working along the East face of the rock is very enjoyable, but if you get taken by the current and drift towards Thatcher Rock, you will find yourself on an extensive area of flat sand and mud.
 Don't give up!
 You will start to see good ground after this.

 A small pinnacle between Thatcher and Flat Rock.
 A very pretty dive, with very similar flora and fauna to the Morris Rogue.

-Slightly deeper and further out - South East of the Orestone.
+Slightly deeper and further out (doesn't break the surface) - South East of the Orestone.
 Good for crustaceans.

 The Morris Rogue Reef